-The 28th Conference of the Parties to the United Nations Framework Convention on Climate Change (COP28) in the United Arab Emirates (UAE) has officially concluded with a number of outstanding results.
-For the first time, the COP produced a text that envisions a gradual “transition” away from fossil fuels – the main cause of global warming. |
+The 28th Conference of the Parties to the United Nations Framework Convention on Climate Change (COP28) in the United Arab Emirates (UAE) has officially ended with a number of outstanding results.
+For the first time, the COP produced a text that suggested a gradual “transition” away from fossil fuels – the main cause of global warming. |

 COP28 Background

 COP28 is considered the "last" chance for countries around the world to achieve the goal of limiting global temperature increase to below 1.5 degrees Celsius compared to pre-industrial times.
-Some people consider this goal a "fight for survival".
+Some people consider this goal a "battle for survival".
 Because in the past week, agreeing on solutions to achieve the goal of keeping the Earth's temperature from increasing by 1.5 degrees Celsius has been difficult.
 Obtaining financial commitments to achieve this goal is also a difficult problem.

 Attending COP28 is the responsibility and obligation of each party participating in the United Nations Framework Convention on Climate Change, the Kyoto Protocol, and the Paris Agreement.
 Vietnam has actively participated in building decisions and activities of the COP28 Conference, ensuring the principles of fairness and justice in responding to climate change and the interests of developing countries on the basis of harmony with the interests of other countries, especially those with close relations with Vietnam.